 A credit card is not required to be saved to your account, however, you will be prompted to enter one in manually at the time of the request.
 We can also have it stored on file to be charged the first of the month, or a bank account to be charged the first of the month.

 Users can be managed by logging in and going to the Admin tab.

 Passwords can be changed by going to your profile settings, and then under the security tab.
-Passwords must be 8 characters long, contain at least 1 letter and 1 number, and cannot be any of your 4 previous passwords.
+Passwords must be 12 characters long, contain at least 1 letter, 1 number, 1 special character and cannot be any of your 4 previous passwords.

 Yes.
 Whenever you move to another location a new onsite and new paperwork need to be submitted so you can continue to use our services.
 Please go to www.tenantreports.com/updatemyaccount to change any information on your account.

 Codes are prompted during the log in process either when the web browser is not recognized or an incorrect password was entered.
 Simply enter your username, password, and the code that it provides you to log in.
 The account will disable after 3 failed log in attempts.
 Please give us a call to enable your account and/or reset your password.